brianlongnguyen/brianlongnguyen/README.md

 # 🌐 About Me

-I specialize in analytics and reinforcement learning for decision-making under uncertainty, with a professional background in autonomous vehicles and robotics.
-My work focuses on translating advanced analytics--optimization, simulation and RL--into executive-level decisions in safety-critical and capital-intensive domains.
+I design decision systems where tradeoffs, risk, and safety matter more than point predictions.
+With a professional background in autonomous vehicles and robotics, I specialize in prescriptive analytics and reinforcement learning to support executive decision-making in safety-critical and capital-intensive domains.

 ---